b1rger/marsrover/README.md

 [moon-buggy](https://github.com/seehuhn/moon-buggy).
-The idea of the game is that you drive a small vehicle over a surface and you have to cope with obstacles, first there are small ditches you have to jump over (using `Space`), later there are bigger ones and eventually some aliens appear, which you have to shoot (using `j`).
+The idea of the game is that you drive a small vehicle over a surface and you have to cope with obstacles, first there are small ditches you have to jump over (using `Space`), later there are bigger ones and eventually some monsters appear, which you have to shoot (using `j`).

 <div align="center" markdown="1">